unixequinix/test2/README.md

 Any line of the commit message cannot be longer 100 characters!
 This allows the message to be easier to read on GitHub as well as in various git tools.

+### Amends
+Ammends are only allowed in 1 of 2 cases:
+ * If it is a hotfix commit straight to develop, only do amends when commit is not pushed.
+ * If it is on a feature branch, amends are always allowed

 ### Revert
 If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
 In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.